vsivsi/meteor-job-collection/README.md

 #### Create a new jobQueue to automatically work on jobs
 #### Requires permission: Server, `admin`, `worker` or `getWork`

 Asynchronously calls the worker function whenever jobs become available.
-See documentation below for `JobQueue` object API for methods on the returned `jq` object.
+See documentation below for the `JobQueue` object API for methods on the returned `jq` object.

 `options:`
 * `concurrency` -- Maximum number of async calls to `worker` that can be outstanding at a time.
 Default: `1`
-* `cargo` -- Maximum number of job objects to provide to each worker, Default: `1` If `cargo > 1` the first paramter to `worker` will be an array of job objects rather than a single job object.
+* `cargo` -- Maximum number of job objects to provide to each worker, Default: `1` If `cargo > 1` the first parameter to `worker` will be an array of job objects rather than a single job object.
 * `pollInterval` -- How often to ask the remote job Collection for more work, in ms. Default: `5000` (5 seconds)
 * `prefetch` -- How many extra jobs to request beyond the capacity of all workers (`concurrency * cargo`) to compensate for latency getting more work.